Skip to main content

 Who uses building controls?

 Building occupants often interact with the building using a combination of hardware (physical) and software (digital) devices.
-Facilities managers can use the system to plan and preempt maintenance, prolonging its use and potentially reducing costs of breakage.
+Facilities managers use the data provided by building controls to plan and pre-empt maintenance, prolonging the life-cycle of plant & equipment and reducing costs associated with plant failure.
 Visitors to the building may use security systems, such as check-in via a screen or using a security pass to get through the electric gates.

 Share this page